Question Submitted by Dan:

 Answer:

-Also, the brisket will reach this temperature, and maintain the temperature for a while.
-The fat in the brisket is rendering, releasing juice at this time.
+Also, the internal temperature of a brisket will reach about 165 degrees and maintain the temperature for a while.
+The fat in the brisket is rendering, releasing juice at this time, and the brisket is cooling off due to evaporation.
+This is called the stall.
 The brisket should reach this temperature range, hold for a while, then begin to climb again.
-When it begins to climb, it is done.
+To speed up the stall, wrap the brisket tightly in foil once the internal temperature reaches 165.
+Leave no air pockets.
+This will reduce evaporation and speed up the cooking time.
+When the internal temperature starts to increase, shoot for a temperature of 185 or higher before you pull it off. .

-Many people remove the brisket from the pit when the temp reaches 185-190, wrap it in foil, and stick it in a cooler for a couple of hours.
+Some people remove the brisket from the pit when the temp reaches 185-190, wrap it in foil, and stick it in a cooler for a couple of hours.
 This will increase the tenderness of the brisket.
-What is the weight of the brisket you are wanting to smoke.
-Thank you
+I recommend putting any brisket in a cooler for about 2 hours to let it rest and get really tender.

 The Smoker King